Eugène Lafont: Indian Association for the Cultivation of Science

-With the financial support of philanthropist Mahendra Lal Sircar, whose friend he was since 1869, Lafont founded in 1876 the Indian Association for the Cultivation of Science.
+With the financial support of philanthropist Mahendralal Sarkar, whose friend he was since 1869, Lafont founded in 1876 the Indian Association for the Cultivation of Science.
 The first aim of the association was to disseminate scientific knowledge and keep the general public abreast with the latest scientific progresses.
 From its early days the Thursday evening lectures given by Lafont were one of the association's main activities.
 Later it developed into a center of research which supported, among others, the spectrographic investigations of C.V.
 Raman (1930 winner of the Nobel Prize in Physics) and of K.S.
 Krishnan.

 Jagadish Chandra Bose (1858–1937) was another student, and later friend, of Lafont.
 When Bose discovered the 'wireless telegraphy' (at the source of radiophonic inventions) it is Lafont who made in Calcutta (1897) a public demonstration of this discovery.
 For Lafont there was no doubt that Bose had preceded the Italian Guglielmo Marconi in this discovery.
 He never failed to give due credit to his former student.

 In fact Lafont was more of an educator than a research scholar or inventor.
 His competence and varied activities gave him a place in the University of Calcutta, of which he was a Senate member for many years.
 Thanks to him the importance of the study of science in the university was acknowledged: he prepared the science syllabus and in 1903 obtained from the Indian Universities Commission more substantial means for the setting up of laboratories and the improvement of the science courses.
 In 1908, a few months before his death, he received a Doctorate in Sciences Honoris Causa from the University of Calcutta.

 Evaluation

-Lafont was an extraordinary science enthusiast.
-He was also a man of faith.
-As the Catholic Church at that time had a very negative image in the world of science, Lafont had to give an account of himself before scientists who expressed surprise.
-Though Catholic and priest, I may well tell you that I receive with profound joy, and even love, every progress made in science.
-He was not blind to the dangers of the widespread ‘scientism' of his times and what he said when radium was discovered may well be premonitory: These discoveries must make us cautious.
+Lafont was a science enthusiast.
+He was also religious.
+As the Catholic Church at that time had a very negative image in the world of science, Lafont gave an account of himself to scientists who expressed surprise.
+"Though Catholic and priest, I may well tell you that I receive with profound joy, and even love, every progress made in science."
+He believed there were dangers of the widespread ‘scientism' of his times and what he said when radium was discovered may well be premonitory: "These discoveries must make us cautious.
 We shouldn't easily believe that we are in possession of a final certainty in what concerns Matter and the forces of nature in general.
-It is noble and wonderful to say: 'I do not know.
+It is noble and wonderful to say: 'I do not know."